klysman08/klysman08/README.md

 ## Hi 👋,
 I'm a Data Scientist and Software Engineer, passionate about technologies and Natural Science. 👨‍💻

-Graduating in Production Engineering from Universidade Federal de Minas Gerais (one of the best universities in Brazil) and an exchange student at the Polytechnic Institute of Setúbal (ERASMUS).
-I am currently Data Scientist at Kunumi, a company focused on the convergence between Deep Learning and Big Data in order to make forecasts for the areas of business, health and cities, solving complex challenges through the lenses of artificial intelligence.
-Likewise, I previously worked as a Software Engineer and Product Owner at KRM Digital, a company that provides services in Data Analytics and Digital Marketing.
+Graduating in Production Engineering from the Federal University of Minas Gerais (one of the best universities in Brazil) and exchange student at the Polytechnic Institute of Setúbal (ERASMUS).
+I am currently a Data Scientist at Kunumi, a company focused on the convergence of Deep Learning and Big Data with the aim of making predictions for business, health and cities, solving complex challenges through the lens of artificial intelligence.
+I also worked as Software Engineer and Product Owner in different companies and projects.
+Throughout my academic career, I had the opportunity to participate in scientific research in three university laboratories, contributing to the transfer of technology from academia to society.
+In addition, I was able to reciprocate the knowledge and experience acquired through volunteer work focused on education and entrepreneurship.

-My professional focus is to translate business demands into data science activities.
+My professional focus is translating business demands into data science activities.

 My profiles: